grev-uv/hpg-hmapper/README.md

 # Building

-In the release section of the repository there is a binary package for Linux x86_64 systems.If you are interested in modifying, extending or debugging the software, the following instructions show how to build HPG-Hmapper.
+In the [release section](../../releases) of the repository there is a binary package for Linux x86_64 systems.
+If you are interested in modifying, extending or debugging the software, the following instructions show how to build HPG-Hmapper.
 To be able to build the software, these software packages must be installed in the system:

 | Package | Ubuntu / Debian | Red Hat / Fedora / Centos |
 |:-------:|:---------------:|:-------------------------:|